 The research found that confiding in those you trust is protective for depression and that frequently visiting with family and friends may also be a vital part of social engagement that may protect you from depression.

-They explain: ‘Findings align with the literature on social connections and mental well-being (4) and with our recent study in military personnel demonstrating that greater social cohesion was linked to reduced risk of incident depression despite high genetic or environmental risk (33).
+‘Findings align with the literature on social connections and mental well-being (4) and with our recent study in military personnel demonstrating that greater social cohesion was linked to reduced risk of incident depression despite high genetic or environmental risk (33).
 Emergence of social factors as the most robust among many other modifiable targets suggests that efforts to counteract disconnection at the societal and individual levels—whether by social activity prescriptions (34) or reducing the stigma of seeking emotional support—should be central to an effective depression prevention agenda.’

 ‘Social activity prescriptions’ – I love that!
 This is what we need more of, doctors prescribing social interactions with friends and family – something backed by a wealth of research given we know: